CBIIT/cellminercdb/www/files/guide.md

   - **Select Tissues of Origin Subset/s** functionality at the bottom of the left-hand panel.
 On Macs, more than one tissue of origin may be selected using the "command" button.
 On PC's use the "control" key.
 All cell lines were mapped to the four-level OncoTree cancer tissue type hierarchy developed at [Memorial Sloan-Kettering Cancer Center](http://www.cbioportal.org/oncotree/).
 In the CellminerCDB application, a tissue value is coded as an OncoTree node that can include elements from level 1 to level 4 separated by “:” character.
 For instance, the cell line MCF7 is a “breast” cell line but also more specifically it is a breast carcinoma.
 So MCF7 belong to different cancer tissue types (or hierarchical nodes) “breast” (level 1) and “breast: breast carcinoma (BRCA)” (level 2).
 There is no further sub-categorization for MCF7 however we can identify BT-549 cell line as “breast: breast carcinoma (BRCA): Breast Invasive Ductal Carcinoma (IDC)” (level 3).
 <br><br>
 4. Color selection
   - **Tissues to Color** to locate cell lines related to desired tissues within the scatter plot.
+By default, the cell lines are colored by their OncoTree cancer tissue level 1 pre-assigned color.
 Selecting a tissue makes related cell lines appear in red while remaining cell lines are colored in blue.
 The **Show Color** checkbox should be active.

 ![Screenshot of CellMinerCDB Application](files/Slide02.jpg)

 **Figure 2**: An example scatterplot of SLFN11 gene expression (x-axis)  versus Topotecan drug activity (y-axis)/ both from the NCI60.
 Since Topotecan has 2 different drug ids in the NCI-60, the one with the lowest number of missing data is selected (here 609699).
 However, the user can type in their specific drug ID of interest.
 The Pearson correlation value and p value appear at the top of the plot.
 A linear fitting curve is included.
 This is an interactive plot and whenever the user changes any input value, the plot will be updated.
 Any point in the plot can be hovered over to provide additional information about cell line, tissue, Onco tree designation,  and x and y coordinate values.

-<h3 id="download">Download Data</h3>
+<h3 id="download">View Data</h3>
 This option both displays the data selected from the **Plot Data** tab in tabular form, and provides a **Download selected x and y axis data as Tab-Delimited File** option.
 The user can change the input data in the left selection panel as described for Plot Data.
 The displayed table include the cell line, the x-axis value, the y-axis value, the tissue of origin and the 4 onco-tree levels.
 Within the header the selected features are prefixed by the data type abbreviation and post-fixed by the data source.

 ![Screenshot of CellMinerCDB Application](files/Slide03.jpg)